Skip to main content

 Inward Focus Extends Outward

 By building authentic relationships rooted in love, believers can embody and reveal God's love to each other that energizes faith.
-The world will see our deeds of love for each other creating natural opportunities to talk about our faith.
+The world will see our good works, deeds of love, creating natural opportunities to talk about our faith.
 Ultimately, actions and words motivated by love and intertwined with the Gospel and God’s Spirit have the power to draw people to and closer to Christ.

 “In this all will know you exist my disciples, if you have love for one another.”